syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/axis-labels.md

 ## Maximum Labels

 `MaximumLabels` property is set, then the labels will be rendered based on the count in the property per 100 pixel.
 If you have set range (minimum, maximum, interval) and maximumLabels, then the priority goes to range only.
-If you haven’t set the range, then we have considered priority to maximumLabels property.
+If you haven’t set the range, then priority is considered to be maximumLabels property.

 {% if page.publishingplatform == "aspnet-core" %}